Who's Singin' Over There?: Za Beograd

-Za Beograd (Note: 'To Belgrade') (also Sviće zora u subotu, (Note: 'Dawn breaks on Saturday') by the first line) is the signature song of the film, sung by two Romani youths.
+Za Beograd (Note: 'To Belgrade') (also known by its incipit Sviće zora u subotu (Note: 'Dawn breaks on Saturday')) is the signature song of the film, sung by two Romani youths.
 Written by the film's composer Vojislav Kostić, it has become notable by itself and was frequently covered by other artists.

-The film opens with the song sung by two Roma youths into the camera and it continues throughout the film.
+The film opens with the song sung by the two Roma youths into the camera and it continues throughout the film.
 The older musician plays accordion, the younger one plays the jaw harp.